Andrew Jackson’s Hermitage Nashville, TN

 Where is Andrew Jackson's Hermitage located?

 Andrew Jackson's Hermitage is located at 4580 Rachel's Lane, Nashville, TN 37076.
 From I-40 west, take exit 221, and from I-40 East, take exit 221A.
 Then, Old Hickory Boulevard north until you see the entrance sign for The Hermitage on the right.
-Please note, Rachel's Lane is not accessible from Lebanon Pike.
+Please note that Rachel's Lane is not accessible from Lebanon Pike.

 How far is Andrew Jackson's Hermitage from downtown Nashville?